Payment OptionsPayments can be processed as follows:

 |Summer Term||May 5|

 Checks must be clearly marked with the student's name and IAU program listed in the memo section of the check.
 A $35 fee will be added to invoices if a check is returned due to insufficient funds.
-Please send checks by mail through the U.S. Postal Service and not via UPS, FedEx or DHL since these will not be delivered.
+Please see below for more information:

 Students on Financial Aid